x157/x157.github.io/UE5/ModularGameplay/index.md

 ## Implementation in Lyra 5.1: Pawn Extension

-To implement the `ModularGameplay` Plugin, take a look at Lyra as an example.
+To implement the `Modular Gameplay` Plugin, take a look at Lyra as an example.
 Lyra implements this module by:

 - Defines the `ULyraPawnExtensionComponent` that drives `IGameFrameworkInitStateInterface`